e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 **Trust of the public signature key endpoint**

-The client application makes HTTPS requests to TARA SSO server towards to the identity token and public signature key endpoints.
-The client application must verify TARA SSO server’s certificate.
+The client application makes HTTPS requests to GOVSSO server towards to the identity token and public signature key endpoints.
+The client application must verify GOVSSO server’s certificate.

 **Verifying the issuer of tokens**

-The iss value of the identity token element must be https://tara-sso-demo.ria.ee (for TARA SSO test environment) or https://tara-sso.ria.ee (for TARA SSO production environment).
+The iss value of the identity token element must be https://tara-sso-demo.ria.ee (for GOVSSO test environment) or https://tara-sso.ria.ee (for GOVSSO production environment).

 **Verifying the addressee of the tokens**